phuctran1501/phuctran1501/README.md

 ## About Me

-I'm Phúc, a Computer Science student and aspiring Backend / Fullstack Developer based in Can Tho, Vietnam.
+I'm Phúc, a Software Engineer student and aspiring Backend / Fullstack Developer based in Can Tho, Vietnam.

 I enjoy building practical, efficient, and maintainable web applications.
 My current focus is on developing strong backend foundations with **C# and ASP.NET**, while expanding my frontend skills with **React and TypeScript**.